legesher/.github/profile/README.md

 **Legesher's** products enable anyone to code in their native language.
 We built **Legesher** on top of [VS Code](https://code.visualstudio.com/), an open source text editor, and [Git w/ GitHub](https://github.com), a version control tool, in order to give users as much of a personal invitation to programming as we could.

 # Legesher Projects

-Legesher Developer Tools might be useful to you if:

-- you are a non-native english speaker
-- you are new to programming
-- you work on a team with non-native english speakers
-- you are a developer (simple enough)

 | Project                                                                                  | Purpose                                                                                                   |
 | ---------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- |